shikha-16/Women-in-Technology/README.md

 ### [Let's now take a look at some Indian names!](https://www.vogue.in/magazine-story/6-indian-women-in-tech-whose-stories-will-inspire-young-girls-everywhere/)
 #### 1. Reshma Saujani, New York
-_Lawyer, politician and founder/CEO, Girls Who Code_
+_Lawyer, politician and founder/former CEO, Girls Who Code_
 > Life hack: “Teach girls bravery, not perfection.”

 [Read more](https://reshmasaujani.com/about/)